-The Micro Attachment consists of an arm with built-in Abbe condenser NA 1.25, precision X,Y mechanical stage with adjustable travel stops and gold anodised stage controls, slide holder for one or two slides, zoom slider cover, protective acrylic shroud, fasteners, hex keys and slide shims.
+The Micro Attachment consists of an arm with built-in Abbe condenser NA 1.25, precision X,Y mechanical stage with adjustable travel stops and gold anodised stage controls, slide holder for one or two slides, set of MICROlens kits (60x, 150x, 300x, 600x), zoom slider cover, protective acrylic shroud, fasteners, hex keys and slide shims.

 The Micro Attachment is retrofittable to all our Generation 4 microscopes.
 If your microscope's serial number starts with "D4" you will be able to retrofit the Micro Attachment to your microscope.

 Yes.
 The Micro Attachment turns the microEYE DISCOVERY videomicroscope into a versatile MACRO and MICRO system.
 While in the MACRO mode, specimens up to 100mm (4 inches) in height can be viewed with ease.
 With the Micro Attachment higher magnifications needed for viewing specimens on glass microscope slides and cavity slides can be achieved.

-You can choose from four magnifications - 60x, 150x, 300x and 600x.
+There are four magnifications - 60x, 150x, 300x and 600x.
 Each MicroLens comes with a slider for Brightfield and Oblique Illumination as standard.
-You can purchase the MicroLens kits singularly or as a complete set.

 We recommend using the Universal Plinth.
 The MICRO Attachment has been designed to make use of the transmitted light illumination of the plinth.
 If the Universal Plinth is not used, another suitable transmitted light source would be required.